Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Tampa Bay's games this season have gone over 50.5 points six of 11 times.

-- Sunday's total is 0.9 points higher than the combined 49.6 PPG average of the two teams.
+- Sunday's over/under is 0.9 points higher than the combined 49.6 PPG average of the two teams.

-- This contest's total is equal to the 50.5 points per game these two squads have combined to surrender this season.
+- The 50.5 points these two squads have combined to allow on average this season is equal to the over/under in this contest.

-- The average total in Buccaneers games this season is 50.8, 0.3 points more than Sunday's over/under of 50.5.

-- The 50.5 total in this game is 2.7 points higher than the 47.8 average total in Falcons games this season.

 Buccaneers stats and trends